corda/corda-docs-portal/content/en/platform/corda/5.0-alpha/deploying/deployment-tutorials/deploy-corda-cluster.md

     cpu: 1000m
 ```
 {{< note >}}
-It is particularly important to specify resource requests when using a Kubernetes cluster with auto-scaling to ensure that it scales appropriately when the Corda cluster is deployed.
+It is particularly important to specify resource requests when using a Kubernetes cluster with auto-scaling, to ensure that it scales appropriately when the Corda cluster is deployed.
 {{< /note >}}

 You can also override the default resource requests and limits separately for each type of Corda worker.
 For example, to increase the memory limit for flow workers: